 Aliantedizioni presents Fungus Borealis, a series of small tables designed by Alessandro Loschiavo and Marco Paiani, inspired by the Armillaria Borealis, a species of fungi typical of cold climates.

 The Fungus series Borealis consists of removable bases in acrylic transparent full match in three circular planes sized translucent scratch-resistant acrylic.

-The photos that accompany the launch of the family of small tables were taken by Samantha Acciuffi in diurnal urban contexts that enhance the 'ice' effect and the transparency of the acrylic materials also thanks to the contrast with the tones of the asphalt and the plaster of the various environments.
+The photos accompanying the launch of the coffee table family were taken by Samantha Acciuffi in daytime urban contexts that enhance the 'ice' effect and the transparency of the acrylic materials thanks to the contrast with the asphalt and plaster tones of the various settings.

 Fungus Borealis intends to be a homage to Shiro Kuramata (1934-1991) and its research with the full acrylic.